GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 ### Enabled state

-By default, toolbar actions are clickable on every tab.
+By default, toolbar actions are enabled (clickable) on every tab.
 You can control this using the `action.enable()` and `action.disable()` methods.
 This only affects whether the popup (if any) or `action.onClicked` event is sent to your extension; it doesn't affect the action's presence in the toolbar.